 D2.
 Find Yourselves

-In this classic dilemma, the director of a prison offers $100$ prisoners, who have been assigned numbers from $1$ to $100,$ a last chance at freedom.
-A room contains $100$ boxes.
-The director randomly puts one prisoner’s number in each closed box.
-The prisoners enter the room, one after another.
-Each prisoner may open and look into $50$ boxes in any order.
+The people in jeopardy will enter the room, one after another.
+Each one of them may open and look into 50 of the boxes in any order.
 The boxes are closed again afterwards.
-If, during this search, every prisoner finds his number in one of the boxes, all prisoners are pardoned and given $5,000 each.
-If just one prisoner does not find his number, all prisoners are admonished and never get another chance with this dilemma.
+If, during this search, every person finds their associated number in one of the boxes, all of them are pardoned and given $5,000 each.
+If just one does not find the right number, they are all admonished and never given another chance with this dilemma.

 This problem originally appeared in the Prisoner’s Dilemma in the 2021 Fall issue of the PMP Newsletter.
 Solutions are no longer being accepted for this Dilemma.